Hello. Will cold phosphate work if I choose to marinade in the stuff and not inject?

 Attend this entry level class from Meatgistics University by watching the video, reading the article and post any questions you have!

-Man has been curing meat for thousands of years.
-After slaughtering animals leftover meat would be packed in salt for longterm storage and the combination of salt and nitrites present in the salt-cured the meat.
+People have been curing meat for thousands of years.
+Meat would be packed in salt and the combination of salt and nitrites present in the salt cured the meat.
 As scientific ability advanced it was noted that nitrites and nitrates were useful in setting a nice pinkish color into cured meats and saltpeter became a common ingredient in meat processing.
 Today we use a more refined version, Sodium Nitrite that is safer to work with.